dcunited001/dcunited001.github.io/_drafts/from-the-parapets-of-alexandria.md

 things could blow the lid on billions of dollars in research and/or secret programs...

+Knowing some of the things I know, the stuff *they* don't want you to know? *It's really not that hard!* It's really not!
+However, exposure to just one or two of the right pieces of information is enough for a high-IQ individual to extrapolate thousands of others.
+Again, the more intelligent, the more volatile!
+Why am I writing this?
+Because I am damn tired of how I was treated, personally!
+And I detest the idea of a society where your contributions and your potential means nothing!
+We are marching towards a world just like that!
+Consumed by nihilism, your individuality will mean *NOTHING!* I was treated as though my life were worth *nothing!* I know how to fight this creeping nihilism.
+The answer is religion...
+That is part of the answer anyways.

-My fear is that these mechanisms will be abused for censorship at large, especially once humanity has advanced to attain specific technologies.
+My fear is that these mechanisms for information and intelligence control will be abused for censorship at large, especially once humanity has advanced to attain specific technologies.
 Dicussion on censoring dangerous technology is less relevant than censoring people, groups and current events in social media.
 When a nation blocks access to ideas or restricts dialogue on specific ideas or prevents people from learning and developing, every citizen in that nation suffers because their intellectual development as a culture stagnates.

+I will present an epistemological argument for why censorship, either by blacklist or whitelist, damages a civilizations ability to progress.
+I will detail why the ruling class in any given civilization has the motive to censor and even destroy knowledge for its own benefit!
+I will present historical situations where this kind of knowledge hording has happened in the past.
+And hopefully we can prevent it from happening again.

+## How Did Man Reach the Moon?

 - how did we get to where we are now?
   - what truly matters most?

+- wan hu

 ### A Chinese "Library of Alexandria" Event